JNCC-recognised MMO training course

-This course is aimed at personnel who will be acting as Marine Mammal Observers (MMOs) in UK waters.
-The MMO training course introduces the Joint Nature Conservation Committee (JNCC) guidelines for geophysical surveys, piling and explosives operations.
+This Marine Mammal Observer (MMO) training course introduces the Joint Nature Conservation Committee (JNCC) guidelines for geophysical surveys, piling and explosives operations.
 The course content aims to equip MMOs with all the necessary knowledge to fulfill this role effectively, including the implementation of the JNCC guidelines, the reporting requirements and the identification of marine mammals.
 Running for more than twenty five years, the course is continually updated to reflect current knowledge and practice.
 It has been reviewed and accepted by the JNCC.
+The JNCC MMO course is a requirement for anyone working as an MMO in UK waters.

 Bookings for the next course - remote delivery by Zoom